 The vocal instrument is hard to picture from the surface as most of its workings are concealed within.
-The authors have therefore worked clearly and accurately to reveal the intricate parts of the mechanism, how they look, how they coordinate, and how they work together to produce sound.
-We have also worked imaginatively to present this material in different forms.
+The Authors have therefore worked to clearly and accurately reveal the intricate parts of the mechanism, how they look, how they coordinate, and how they work together to produce sound.
+They have also worked imaginatively to present this material in different forms.

 Combining good, precise anatomy with excellent imagery and learning games will help singers picture their instrument in a variety of ways.
 By bringing the wonderful resource of imagination to the learning of anatomy, readers are presented with a visually alluring and mentally stimulating approach to understanding the vocal instrument.